yrahul3910/student-modeling-project/README.md

 # Setting Up
 1. We use the yarn package manager.
 Please install yarn using [these instructions](https://yarnpkg.com/lang/en/docs/install/).
 2. Run `yarn` in the `WebApp` directory.
+3. The `bcrypt` package requires some packages to be installed in your system.
+Please read the instructions on their [GitHub repo](https://github.com/pyca/bcrypt/).

 # Setup
 * Flask is used as the back-end web server.